Constant Contact vs Mailchimp: The Honest Comparison (2026)

-After years of working with both Mailchimp and Constant Contact, I can tell you that choosing between them in 2025 is no longer as straightforward as it once was.
-Both platforms have been around forever, but they’ve evolved in surprisingly different directions.
+After years of working with both Mailchimp and Constant Contact, I can tell you that choosing between them in 2026 is no longer as straightforward as it once was.
+Both platforms have been around forever, carving their name in the email marketing space.
+But they’ve evolved in surprisingly different directions.

-Having helped numerous businesses navigate this decision, I’ve seen firsthand how Constant Contact emphasizes simplicity and stellar customer support, while Mailchimp has focused on marketing automation and predictive analytics.
+Having helped numerous businesses navigate this decision, I’ve seen firsthand how Constant Contact emphasizes simplicity and stellar customer support.
+While Mailchimp has focused more on marketing automation and predictive analytics.

 Constant Contact vs. Mailchimp — Quick Comparison